rticommunity/rticonnextdds-connector-js/docs/input.rst

       const color = sample.getString('color')
    }

-For more ways to access the data, see :ref:`Accessing the data`.
+See more information and examples in :ref:`Accessing the data`.

 Accessing the SampleInfo
 ~~~~~~~~~~~~~~~~~~~~~~~~